A nonparametric test for a constant correlation matrix: The Fluctuation Test

-This condition might be slightly relaxed to allow for some fluctuations in the first and second moments (see (A4) and (A5) in \citealp{wied:2012}), but for ease of exposition and because the procedure would remain exactly the same, we stick to this notation.
+This condition might be slightly relaxed to allow for some fluctuations in the first and second moments (see (A4) and (A5) in \citealp{wied:2012}), but for ease of exposition and because the procedure would remain exactly the same, we stick to this assumption.
 Note that most financial time series processes as for example GARCH are (unconditionally) stationary under certain conditions.
-Clearly, the original test problem is invariant under heteroscedasticity, but we believe that it is at least very much involved if not impossible to design a fluctuation test for correlations in which arbitrary variance changes are allowed under the null hypothesis.
+Clearly, the original test problem is invariant under heteroscedasticity.
+But we believe that it is at least extremely difficult if not impossible to design a fluctuation test for correlations in which arbitrary variance changes are allowed under the null hypothesis.

 Our main result is: